SyberiaProject-Devices/platform_kernel_xiaomi_msm8996/README.md

 ==========

 ## Working:
- * All except... broken
+ * Everything is working! wHoA!

 ## Broken:
- * Camera
- * USB (OTG works)
+ * ~~Camera~~ fixed in commit ddb61f9412fc - finally!
+ * ~~USB (OTG works)~~ - fixed with new configfs rc script
- * Very rare panics due to (?) - to be confirmed
+ * ~~Very rare panics due to~~ - iommu panic, can't reproduce it so let's call it a day

- * This tree is created with Zuk Z2 kernel, huge thanks to DD3Boh for initial bringup!
+ This tree is created with Zuk Z2 kernel, huge thanks to DD3Boh for initial bringup!

- * I'm currently using this kernel with custom LineageOS build supporting new 4.4 API, it's working like a charm!
+ I'm currently using this kernel with custom LineageOS build supporting new 4.4 API, it's working like a charm!

- * You can hit me on Telegram Mi5 group [CLICK](https://t.me/joinchat/B83Gv1NVG9wRGS_-EGxewg), anything except actual bug fixes will be **ignored**
+ You can hit me on Telegram Mi5 group [CLICK](https://t.me/joinchat/B83Gv1NVG9wRGS_-EGxewg)

- * Any Pull Requests or suggestions regarding broken stuff are welcome!

- * If you want to buy me a coffe (very appreciated) [DONATE](https://goo.gl/j8RcFQ)
+ If you want to buy me a coffe (very appreciated) [DONATE](https://goo.gl/j8RcFQ)